Skip to content

 When Anger Happens

-Anger is an easy emotion to feel, and not an easy feeling to ignore.
+Anger is an easy emotion to feel, but not an easy feeling to ignore.
 And while we’re on the topic, let’s make one thing clear.
 Feeling angry is not necessarily a sin.
 How you react in anger, however, can and often does lead to sin.
 If you succumb to anger, you surrender control of yourself to someone else.

 If this is something you struggle with, take back control and strive for the righteousness God desires with the following steps.

-7 Steps to Help You Control Your Anger
+8 Steps to Help You Control Your Anger

 1) Take a deep breath and count to 10.